🏷️ API version: 2026-01

 }

-You can now update an existing column using the new update_column mutation.
+You can now specify a column’s width using the update_column mutation.

 update_column(